timestocome/Test-stock-prediction-algorithms/README.md

 # StockPredictions
-Use classic tricks, deep learning, genetic programming and other methods to predict stock and market movements Both successful and unsuccessful experiments will be posted.
+Use classic tricks, neural networks, deep learning, genetic programming and other methods to predict stock and market movements.

-Moving Average code and more information has been relocated to here: https://github.com/timestocome/StockMarketMovingAverage
+Both successful and unsuccessful experiments will be posted.
+This section is things that are currently being explored.
+Completed projects will be wrapped up and moved to another repository to keep things simple.

+<b>Completed:</b>

+https://github.com/timestocome/StockMarketMovingAverage ( Moving average buy/sell under/over vs buy and hold )

 <b>To do:</b>